-The expense reflects the estimated minimum state expenses (amounts to be paid) in the various states in which the company does business notwithstanding the year to date loss.
+The expense reflects various state income taxes in which the company does business not withstanding the year-to-date loss.

 Note 6 - EARNINGS PER SHARE

 The basic (loss) per common share is calculated using the weighted average number of common shares outstanding during the period.